top of page

 • Which of these are internal shorthand (e.g. “empower,” “strategic,” “transformation”) that we understand, but buyers might not?

-• Do these words describe what we do, or what our audience experiences?
+• Are we describing what we do…or what the audience experiences?

 Look at: